Pooch says 'Welcome to Toonhound!'Toonhound logo

 mature, and it should be applauded for drawing new talent out of the

-underground and on to the periphery of mainstream success, and equally,
+underground and leading them to mainstream success, and equally,

 allowing established artists and writers to bring new themes and darker